How to Rest Well: 7 Things You Shouldn’t Do When You’re Tired

 Author: Nisha Baghadia

 Nisha is passionate about writing and loves to share her thoughts with the world.
-She has written many articles on yoga, fitness, wellness, remedies, and beauty.
+She has written many articles on yoga, fitness, wellness, remedies and beauty.
 She keeps herself updated by going through interesting blogs every day.
 This fuels her passion and motivates her to write appealing and engaging articles.
-She is a regular contributor to StyleCraze.com and a few other
+She's a regular contributor to StyleCraze.com and a few others.